ibrahim0809/docs-csm/upgrade/1.2/scripts/sls/README.SLS_Upgrade.md

 For large production systems:

-    1. Migrate switch naming (in order):  leaf to leaf-bmc and agg to leaf.
+    1. Migrate switch naming (in order):  leaf to leaf-bmc and agg to leaf.\n
-    2. Remove api-gateway entries from HMLB subnets for CSM 1.2 security.
+    2. Remove api-gateway entries from HMLB subnets for CSM 1.2 security.\n
-    3. Create the new BICAN "toggle" network.
+    3. Remove kubeapi-vip reservations for all networks except NMN.\n
-    4. Migrate the existing CAN to CMN.
+    4. Create the new BICAN "toggle" network.\n
-    5. Create the CHN network.
+    5. Migrate the existing CAN to CMN.\n
-    6. Convert IPs of the CAN network.
+    7. Create the CHN network.\n
-    7. Create MetalLB Pools and ASN entries on CMN and NMN networks.
+    7. Convert IPs of the CAN network.\n
-    7. Remove kubeapi-vip reservations for all networks except NMN.
+    8. Create MetalLB Pools and ASN entries on CMN and NMN networks.\n
-    8. Update uai_macvlan in NMN dhcp ranges and uai_macvlan VLAN.
+    9. Update uai_macvlan in NMN dhcp ranges and uai_macvlan VLAN.\n
-    9. Remove unused user networks (CAN or CHN) if requested [--remove-unused-user-network]
+   10. Remove unused user networks (CAN or CHN) if requested [--remove-unused-user-network].

 # Migrate switch names
 Switch names change in CSM 1.2 and must be applied in the following order: